VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 }
 ```

-Now if you restart your shell (or "reload" your configuration) and try to call `deno` you should get `hello`.
+Now if you restart your shell (or "reload" your configuration) and try to call `deno` you should get `Hello`.
 Isn't that nice?
-Awesome, but now we have created a problem, we can use `deno`.
+Awesome, but now we have created a problem, we can't use `deno`.
 But fear not, we are on a good path.

 ### Come back to me deno

 If we want to call the `deno` **command** we need to use the command known as `command`.
+Something like this.

 ```sh
 command deno --version
 ```

-And that you get us all the info `deno` has about itself.
+And that will get us all the info `deno` has about itself.

 ```
 deno x.x.x (release, x86_64-unknown-linux-gnu)